 This article describes methods to reduce the overall cost of construction for a new home.
 The new home construction industry was hit hard by the devaluing of real estate during the four year period of 2008 to 2012.
-So how does a contractor make a profit when building new homes in the construction industry?
+Since that time period, there has been a slow and steady rise with profit in the construction industry.
+However, the recent COVID-19 pandemic instantly squashed any chance of reasonable profits with new home construction.
+Thus, how does a contractor make a profit when building new homes in the construction industry?

 This is the most effective way of reducing overall costs for the construction of a new home.
 For the new home builder, you need to review all of the subcontractors and material suppliers and determine the top 10 vendors for this service or supplies.
 The key is to have a sit down with the respective folks and discuss the following with them: